ElementsProject/lightning/doc/lightning-signpsbt.7.md

 **signpsbt** is a low-level RPC command which signs a PSBT as defined by BIP-174.

-- *psbt*: A string that represents the PSBT value.
-- *signonly*: An optional array of input numbers to sign.

 By default, all known inputs are signed, and others ignored: with *signonly*, only those inputs are signed, and an error is returned if one of them cannot be signed.